-Building a chicken coop does not need to be an expensive process.
-You can build a chicken coop that is predator proof from scrap material found around most homesteads and a couple small rolls of fencing – or less than $100 worth of wood.
+Building a chicken coop doesn’t need to be expensive!
+You can build a chicken coop that is predator-proof from scrap material found around most homesteads and a couple small rolls of fencing – or less than $100 worth of wood.

 Upcycling an old rabbit hutch into a chicken coop is an even cheaper way to secure your meat and egg birds.

 Chicken coop kits sold at agriculture supply stores and online can range from $200 to $500 – even for a small habitat.
 If your flock free ranges or has a large day time run, there is no need to construct a large or tall coop.